hhkbhamza/CTP-CUNYSphere/README.md

   Behind-the-scenes managers responsible for ensuring the platform’s smooth operation, which control over all aspects of the platform.

 <details>
-<summary>**Role:** </summery>
+<summary> Role: </summery>
-- User management
-  - Adding or removing users and assigning roles
-  - Addressing major technical glitches
-  - Managing partnerships or integrations
-  - Overseeing the overall functioning of the platform
+- User management, such as adding or removing users and assigning roles, addressing major technical glitches, managing partnerships or integrations, overseeing the overall functioning of the platform.

 </details>

 ### User Stories: